ovezovm/blog/content/en/publication/conference-paper/index.md

 ---
-title: 'A study that has never been conducted'
+title: 'Differences in the thinking of programmers writing in different programming languages'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Nick Fury
+  - Mergen Ovezov

 # Author notes (optional)
 author_notes: